 SCREENING AND TRAINING REQUIREMENTS

-In addition, adult volunteers who have substantial contact with children, need to complete training, have a background screen performed, and provide 3 references.
+In addition, adult volunteers who serve in ministries or committees on the St. Joseph campus are considered to have “substantial contact with children and therefore need to complete training, have a background screen performed, and provide 3 references.
 The training and background check must be repeated every 5 years.
 The reference form used can be found outside the parish office and is available here: Volunteer Reference Form.

 All employees and clergy are required to complete all of the requirements for volunteers with substantial contact as well as have fingerprints checked and complete a yearly refresher training course